shayanzare007/VirusPloit/README.md

 This is a simple multi tools for easy your pentesting And the tool has a module that is suitable for development.

-WARNING : But I want you to help me develop this tool to a tool or source code for the open source community to be developed.
+WARNING : This tool is not ready for Use But I want you to help me develop this tool to a tool or source code for the open source community to be developed.
 Anyone can help to make this app even as a peach World because we want to experience Not a masterpiece!

 <h1> Tools </h1>